Skip to content

 Whisky myths: Single malt = Single Cask

 No, it doesn’t.
 Single malt and single cask have completely different meanings.
 A single malt whisky does not have to be from a single cask.
-While it may seem strange to think of a single malt as a “blend”, most are in fact a mixture of one or more casks.
+While it may seem strange to think of a single malt as a “blend”, most are in fact a mixture of multiple casks.
 As long as those casks are from the same distillery, have been produced using the three permitted raw materials (100% malted barley, water and yeast) it is classed as a single malt.
 (The spirit must also have been produced in batches in a pot still and have been matured in Scotland for a minimum of three years in an oak cask no larger than 700 litres.)

 So, single malt whisky can actually spend its maturation time in a number of different casks as long as they all abide by the Scotch Whisky Regulations.